mmbuw/gispl/thesis/05-gispl.md

 Motion      Vector      TUIO units / s  lower/upper bound   Average motion vector of all input objects
                                                             in region

-Rotation    Float       rad             lower/upper bound   Relative rotation of the input objects with
+Rotation    Float       rad / s         lower/upper bound   Relative rotation of the input objects with
                                                             respect to their starting positions

-Scale       Float                       lower/upper bound   Relative size change of input objects with
+Scale       Float       1 / s           lower/upper bound   Relative size change of input objects with
                                                             respect to their starting positions

 Position    Vector      TUIO units      bounding box        Positions of all individual input objects (e.g